 Under the Coming Soon Mode section, click the toggle to turn it from Inactive to Active.

-You’ve now enabled WordPress password-protected pages and subpages on your website.
+You’ve now enabled password protection for specific pages on your website.

 Pro tip: Did you know that you can also password-protect WooCommerce products by enabling WooCommerce maintenance mode?

-Password Protect a Page in WordPress Without a Plugin
+Password Protect a Page with a Specific File Type

-You might be wondering, “can I password protect a PDF file?” and the answer is, yes, you can.
+You might wonder, ” Can I password protect a PDF file?”
+The answer is yes, you can.

-After adding your file to a page, use the method above to password-protect the page with your PDF document.
+After adding your file to a page, use the first method in this post to password-protect the page with your PDF document.

 That way, you can protect your PDF from people who shouldn’t have access.

-When setting up a locked page or password-protected posts, you may also notice the option to mark it as Private.
+When setting up a locked page or password-protected posts, you may also notice the option to mark them as Private.

 WordPress’s private post visibility option restricts WordPress content to the person who created it or anyone logged in with the Editor or Administrator role.
 It’s best to avoid this option when restricting content, as visitors who are not logged in can’t enter a password to get access.